Moondru Per Moondru Kadal: Soundtrack

 The music was composed by Yuvan Shankar Raja, collaborating with Vasanth after Poovellam Kettuppar (1999) and Satham Podathey (2007).
 Vasanth noted that Yuvan had put in about seven months of work for this film, while describing the genre of the soundtrack as postmodern music.
 The soundtrack album features six songs with lyrics penned by Na.
 Muthukumar.

 Composing was started even before the film was launched, with the first song being recorded on 9 August 2011.
 Sonu Nigam originally sang the melody titled "Mazhai Mazhai Mazhaiyo Mazhai", which was recorded in Mumbai.
 The final version, however, featured Karthik's vocals.
 Neha Bhasin, who had sung "Pesugiren" in Satham Podathey, lent her voice for the song "Kaadhal Endhan Kaadhal".
 The song "Padapadakkudhu Maname" was sung by Blaaze and Krish; the former wrote the rap lyrics.

 Nandini Srikar was chosen to sing "Aaha Kadhal" after Vasanth was impressed with her song "Bhare Naina" in Ra.One (2011).
 The song was recorded in Mumbai.
 Ramesh Vinayakam, who previously worked as a composer in Vasanth's Yai!
 Nee Romba Azhaga Irukey!
 (2002), sang a peppy number titled "Stop the Paatu".
 Yuvan himself sang "Unakkagave", which Vasanth claimed was the first dubstep track in Tamil cinema.
 The final mixing was done by Kausikan Sivalingam in Berlin.

 The album was launched on 1 December 2012 at the Park Sheraton Hotel in Chennai.
-The event was hosted by television anchors Ma Ka Pa Anand and Divyadarshini.
+The event was hosted by television anchors Ma Ka Pa Anand and Dhivyadharshini.

 Karthik of Milliblog and Indo-Asian News Service gave the album positive reviews.